cardmeister/cardmeister.github.io/README.md

 You might find a better career flipping burgers at McDonalds.

+Read: I stuck the **UNlicense** on this code.
+You can do whatever you want with the code.
-(Read: I stuck the UNlincense on this code, I don't want to be responsible for maintaining a repo/dependency for others)
+I don't want to be responsible for maintaining a dependency for others

 ### 🃏 Where is the ``SVGcardt()`` source?